iapsoecs/iapsoecs.github.io/index.md

 ## Important Updates

-### 8 June is World Oceans Day!
-Share your stories with us!
+### HAPPY World Oceans Day everyone!
+Read the inspiring stories of our community!

-The UN World Oceans Day is approaching (8 June, 2021), with a numerous events organized e.g. [here](https://unworldoceansday.org/).
-This year, the UN’s theme will be on life and livelihoods supported by the oceans.
-To celebrate this day, we would like to feature Early Career Scientist oceanographers in our upcoming newsletter: From the poles to the tropics, across the five great oceans, we want your stories on what you are working on in these areas!
-Please send us an email at [info@iapsoecs.org](info@iapsoecs.org) by 3 June and you will be contacted by our editor for an interview.
+To celebrate the UN World Oceans Day (8 June, 2021), our [newsletter]({% link newsletter.md %}) features Early Career Scientist oceanographers from the poles to the tropics, across the five great oceans.
+Read there inspiring stories ([pdf (976 KB)](/uploads/newsletter/iapsoecs_newsletter_2021_7.pdf), [pdf (33 MB)](/uploads/newsletter/iapsoecs_newsletter_2021_7_highres.pdf)) and celebrate the diversity of our community with us!

+Today there are numerous events organized e.g. [here](https://unworldoceansday.org/) around the UN’s theme on life and livelihoods supported by the oceans.